heig-vd-dai-course/heig-vd-dai-course/99-resources-for-the-teaching-staff/README.md

-# Material for the teaching staff
+# Resources for the teaching staff

-This document and directory contains all the material for the teaching staff.
+This document and directory contains all the resources for the teaching staff.

 It is meant to be used as a reference for the teaching staff to prepare and give the course.